EvictionLab/eviction-lab-website/content/eviction-tracking/wisconsin.md

 # Trends in eviction filings

 This plot shows monthly eviction filings in Wisconsin were higher than average in January and February of 2020.
 That pattern reversed in March, and filings over the past 12 months.
 Filings are displayed relative to average filings for the same set of months across 2023 and 2024 (the "baseline").
-You can toggle the plot to display filing counts.<sup>1</sup> <sup>2</sup>
+You can toggle the plot to display filing counts.<sup>1</sup>

-1. Average eviction filings taken from Eviction Lab data for 2016-2018.
-2. Filing data for 2020 onward collected by [January Advisors](https://www.januaryadvisors.com/).
+1. Filing data for 2020 onward collected by [January Advisors](https://www.januaryadvisors.com/).